wickathou/Budget/README.md

 # 📖 Budget <a name="budget"></a>

-**Budget** is a budgeting app build with rails, this is the capstone project for the Rails module, part of Microverse.org Fullstack program
+**Budget** is a budgeting app build with rails, this is the capstone project for the Rails module, part of Microverse.org Fullstack program.
+This app uses [Gregoire Vella's app design concepts](https://www.behance.net/gregoirevella)

 [Live Demo](https://budget-utho.onrender.com/)